YayaBioinfo/Microbe-Body-Site-Origin-Mapping/README.md

 ### How It Works

-1. **Load and clean** the RUV-normalized species count matrix; extract genus from species names
+1. **Load and clean** the RUV-normalized species count matrix
+2. **Extract genus** from species names — used only as a join key to match species against the body site mapping file
-2. **Merge** species counts with body site mappings via genus-level join
+3. **Merge** species counts with body site mappings via genus-level join
-3. **Flag multi-site genera** — species whose genus maps to more than one body site are assigned to a separate `"multiple"` category
+4. **Flag multi-site genera** — species whose genus maps to more than one body site are assigned to a separate `"multiple"` category to avoid misclassification
-4. **Pivot to long format** and filter for non-zero counts
+5. **Pivot to long format** and filter for non-zero counts
-5. **Join metadata** to attach timepoint labels (T1–T10) to each sample
+6. **Join metadata** to attach timepoint labels (T1–T10) to each sample
-6. **Summarize** mean number of species per body site per timepoint
+7. **Summarize** mean number of species per body site per timepoint
-7. **Plot** a line plot (log10 y-axis) of mean species count per body site across timepoints
+8. **Plot** a line plot (log10 y-axis) of mean species count per body site across timepoints

+> **Note:** The unit of analysis throughout is **species**.
+Genus is used solely as a join key because exact species name matching is not always consistent between the count matrix and the Disbiome mapping file.

 ### Output

-A line plot showing the mean number of detected microbial species per body site origin across longitudinal timepoints (T1–T10), with body sites color-coded and a `"multiple"` category for genera associated with more than one body site.
+A line plot showing the mean number of detected microbial species per body site origin across longitudinal timepoints (T1–T10), with body sites color-coded and a `"multiple"` category for species whose genus is associated with more than one body site.

 ---

 ## Notes

-- Body site classification is done at the **genus level** — species are assigned the body site of their genus as recorded in Disbiome
-- Genera associated with multiple body sites are not discarded but are instead grouped into a `"multiple"` category to preserve their signal while avoiding misclassification
+- Species whose maps to multiple body sites are grouped into a `"multiple"` category rather than being discarded, to preserve their signal
 - The Disbiome API was originally accessed on 26 April 2022 in the reference paper; results may differ slightly with later access dates as the database is updated

 ---